 Then I flipped it over and stapled it in place, trimming the excess fabric.

-The top was harder for me.
-I cut 2 pieces for the front and back, and stitched them together.
+For the top, I cut 2 pieces for the front and back, and stitched them together.
 I had to slip the sewn cover over the top and remove it several times until it fit snug.
 Once I had my first one sewn where it had a good snug fit, I removed it and created a paper template for the remaining 3 chairs.